cristinavisentin/hackingdemo/README.md

 ![5](images/harpo.png)

-Now it's needed to change account in order to decrypt `login.txt.gpg` bacause the current account `www-data` is not allowed.
+Now it's needed to change account in order to decrypt `login.txt.gpg` because the current account `www-data` is not allowed.

 In `/home/elliot` there is a file, `theadminisdumb.txt`, that contains a long text with embedded two user's password.
-According to this file Elliot's account has password 'theadminisdumb' while the Jc's one has password 'Qwerty'.
+According to this file Elliot's account has password 'theadminisdumb', while the Jc's one has password 'Qwerty' (this second password is out of scope for this demo).

 ### Credential Access
-To test this information, the command `su elliot` is ran and, after inserting his password, the current account changes to Elliot's.
+To test this information, the command `su elliot` is run and, after inserting the password, the current account changes to Elliot's.
-It turns out that he has permission for decrypting the `.gpg` file, so the following command is ran to attempt it.
+It turns out that he has permission for decrypting the `.gpg` file, so the following command is run to attempt it.

 ```bash
 gpg --batch –-passphrase HARPOCRATES -d login.txt.gpg
 ```

 Command options:
-- `--batch` runs the command in batch mode, eliminating the need for user input during execution;
+- `--batch` runs the command in batch mode, eliminating the need for user interaction during execution;
 - `–-passphrase HARPOCRATE` specifies the passphrase for decryption;
 - `-d login.txt.gpg` is to specify that decryption is requested on that file.